retaildevcrews/ngsa/docs/WorkingAgreement.md

 - Kanban Board will be used to track project progress
   - Board columns:
     - **Triage**: All net-new tasks/bugs/features/stories need to be created as an "issue"; things to discuss/notes can be added as a "note"
-    - **Backlog**: Stories that have been refined, triaged, and prioritized.
+    - **Backlog**: Stories and tasks that have been refined, triaged, and prioritized.
     - **Sprint Goals**: Stories that have been committed for the current sprint.
     - **Sprint Backlog**:  Tasks that have been committed for the current sprint.
     - **In Progress**: A development team member owns the story or bug and begins work.
     - **PR Submitted/In Review**: The owner of the story or bug determines the item meets our Definition of Done and has created a Pull Request.
 The item will stay in this status through the PR process -- including addressing requested feedback or fixing issues found.
-    - **Closed**: The Pull Request/Task has completed, and the work has been committed to the `main` branch of the project repository.
+    - **Done**: The Pull Request/Task has completed, and the work has been committed to the `main` branch of the project repository.

 ### Estimating